Swasthik2306/i-Narrate/README.md

-# i-Narrate : Image to Story and Braille Conversion using Deep Learning </br>
+# iNarrate : Image to Story and Braille Conversion using Deep Learning </br>
 _takes image as input_ </br></br>
 _generates a caption for it using CNN-LSTM_ </br></br>
 _generates story for the key subject in caption_ </br></br>